lolmaxz/vrc-ts/README.md

 -   Check them out at <https://vrchatapi.github.io/>.

 Thank you as well to Huijiro, my coding buddy helping me learn so much :)

+For more information on plans and the wiki, head to the repo 😉

 Feel free to contact me on Discord under the same username if you have any questions.